 Carla participated in numerous Masterclasses given by Gerardo Ribeiro, Valentin Stefanov, Sebastian See-Schierenberg, Max Rabinowitsj, Daniel Rowland, Aníbal Lima, Angel Sampedro, Radu Unguereanu, Gilles Apap, David Frühwirth, Marco Rizzi and Liviu Prunaru.

-Last July, Carla was invited by Ernst Schelle to play as a soloist Max Bruch’s violin Concerto with Orquestra Filarmonia das Beiras.
+In 2015, Carla was invited by Ernst Schelle to play as a soloist Max Bruch’s violin Concerto with Orquestra Filarmonia das Beiras.

 Carla is currently living and teaching in London and at the Windsor Music Academy.